pra1rie/nerolang/README.md

 dict.list = push(dict.list, "some text")

-# dictionary keys can only be strings and may be accessed by dict.key or dict."key"
+# dictionary keys can only be strings and may be accessed by dict.key, dict."key" or dict["key"]
-for value, i = dict."list" {
+for value, i = dict["list"] {
     echo("list[", i, "] = ", value)
 }

 echo(dict)
 ```

 ## Known issues

 The most annoying ones i can remember from the top of my head are:
-* It's too goddamn slow (i implemented it using the same method as the original version, by tokenizing the input text and executing it token by token, which is really not ideal).
+* It's too goddamn slow (i implemented it using the same method as the original version, by tokenizing the input text and executing it token by token, which is pretty dumb).
 * Memory management is too naive (there is no GC, and the way i handle it is so bizarre, it's almost a ref counter, but not really. i honestly don't even know what that's supposed to be).
+* Modifying dicts/lists passed functions doesn't work properly because the interpreter always copies the values and NEVER passes by reference.